• Skip to main content

 • Cheese - I opted for pepper jack cheese for extra flavor, but cheddar, sharp cheddar, or monterey jack work as alternatives.
 I highly recommend freshly grating your cheese from a block.
 Pre-shredded cheeses are often coated in anti-clumping powders that get grainy when melted.

-• First, grate your zucchini (or yellow squash) using the large side of a box grater or a food processor with a grating disc.
+Grating zucchini - Use the large side of a box grater or a food processor with a grating disc.
+A large grate works best for this recipe.
 See my post on how to shred zucchini for more information on shredding zucchini.

-• Then, wrap your shredded zucchini and onion in a few layers of paper towels or a clean kitchen towel.
+Squeeze liquid out - Wrap your shredded zucchini and onion in a few layers of paper towels or a clean kitchen towel.
 Over the kitchen sink, squeeze to remove as much liquid as you can.
 This step is important - I generally squeeze out about half the weight of my shredded zucchini using this method.
-We don't want that excess moisture added to our cornbread casserole - it will turn out very wet and soggy!
+Adding all that moisture to our casserole will create wet, soggy mess.

 Cornbread zucchini casserole sliced in a white casserole dish.